devnull-cz/c-prog-lang/modules/memory-leaks.md

 #source argv-concat.c

 You can then put the string processing in a loop and comment out the `free`() call on the allocated memory.
-Then check out with `top` that the memory size of the running program quickly increases.
+Then check with `top -s 1` on Linux, macOS, or any other Unix-like system (or use any other suitable system monitoring tool) that the memory size of the running program quickly increases.

+#source src/argv-concat-nofree.c